Bionif92/Cursos-de-Programacion/React/React.md

   }
 ````

-This storage can be a side effect, but it is only execute
+This storage can be a side effect, but it is only executed when you add an image to the selected place

+Also you cant use hooks inside nested functions

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwNDYyMTQ5MywxNDAwNDQyMzU3LC0xND
+eyJoaXN0b3J5IjpbMjAzMzc2NTIwMiwxNDAwNDQyMzU3LC0xND
 I4Mjg0NDgwLC02Nzc5MDM0NjYsLTIwMjE2NjExNTUsMTkwNTY3
 NzI2MywtMjExNDQ4NTg4MywxNzUwMTgyNjIwLDYyOTg0NjQ3OC
 wtMTkwNzgwMzYyMiwtNjMwNDk3NjY4LC0xMDIyMDI3NjYzLC0x